Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 Please consider submitting an abstract to the following ACLA 2022 panel on “Literature and Technology.”
-We accept submissions from all related disciplines as long as the abstract and presentation are in English.
+We accept submissions from all literary traditions and languages as long as the abstract and presentation are in English.
 Participation via Zoom is permitted.

 You can submit your abstract by logging in to the ACLA website here: https://www.acla.org/literature-and-technology-reclaiming-legacy-fiction

 Ana Ilievska (Stanford University)